sdsc-ordes/smoc-api/docs/tutorials/modo_access.md

 ::::

 :::{note}
-`MODO` internally uses [zarr's hierachy groups](https://zarr.readthedocs.io/en/stable/api/hierarchy.html).
-Each subdirectory represents a new hierachy group.
-Any rray-like data can directly be stored within these hierachy groups, while other file formats are stored separately.
+`MODO` internally uses [zarr's hierarchy groups](https://zarr.readthedocs.io/en/stable/api/hierarchy.html).
+Each sub-directory represents a new hierarchy group.
+Any array-like data can directly be stored within these hierarchy groups, while other file formats are stored separately.
 :::

 All files part of a `MODO` can be listed: